Welcome to the CCHS Speech and Debate Team!!

 - All students are welcomed to join, including freshman.
+Senior novices are not permitted.
+Consistent attendance at practices and competitions is expected.
 Annual Team Dues $150.

 - Parents are expected to periodically help fulfill the school's judging obligations and to help at the school's tournament.

 - Tournaments-about 15 per year; usually on Saturdays.
 Mostly local, with a handful of national circuit tournaments.
-Students need not compete in every tournament
+Students are expected to compete once a month.

-- 20-21 ONLINE TOURNAMENTS: Due to COVID-19 pandemic, local and national circuit tournaments have been rescheduled to virtual formats.
+- 20-21 ONLINE TOURNAMENTS: Due to COVID-19 pandemic, all tournaments have been rescheduled to virtual formats.
 Parents and students must complete the Online Participation and Video Release form.